Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Valuing an American option numerically

-In this equation, the conditional expectation is the \emph{continuation value}, and the integral is the \emph{martingale increment}.
-Since the stock price process is Markovian, both the conditional expectation and the process $(H_{t_i})^n_{i=0}$ for $i\in\{0, 1, ..., n\}$ can be written as functions of the state variables $S_{t_i}$ \citep{ccinlar1980semimartingales, chitashvili1997functions}.
+In this equation, the conditional expectation is the \emph{continuation value}, and the integral is the \emph{martingale increment} from $t_{i}$ to $t_{i+1}$.
+Since the stock price process is Markovian, both the conditional expectation and the process $(H_{t_i})_{i \in \{0, 1, ..., n\}}$ can be estimated as functions of the state variables $S_{t_i}$ \citep{ccinlar1980semimartingales, chitashvili1997functions}.